-SECOND UNIVERSITY EXAMINATION in LAW AND FRENCH Ranking: A candidate shall be ranked, firstly, on the basis of his/her overall award (of a particular class of Honours or Pass) and, secondly, within a particular class of Honours or Pass, on the basis of his/her total aggregate mark.
+SECOND UNIVERSITY EXAMINATION IN LAW (CLINICAL) associated marks will be awarded by the Examination Board.
+Ranking: A candidate shall be ranked, firstly, on the basis of his/her overall award (of a particular class of Honours or Pass) and, secondly, within a particular class of Honours or Pass, on the basis of his/her total aggregate mark, excluding the Legal Skills module and the Legal Skills (Clinical) module.
 Three Year Rule: Candidates must pass/progress within three academic years of the date of first registration for Second Year, otherwise they cannot continue in the programme.